owncloud/libre-graph-api-go/docs/OpenGraphFileSystemInfo.md

 HasLastModifiedDateTime returns a boolean if a field has been set.

-### SetLastModifiedDateTimeNil

-`func (o *OpenGraphFileSystemInfo) SetLastModifiedDateTimeNil(b bool)`

- SetLastModifiedDateTimeNil sets the value for LastModifiedDateTime to be an explicit nil

-### UnsetLastModifiedDateTime
-`func (o *OpenGraphFileSystemInfo) UnsetLastModifiedDateTime()`

-UnsetLastModifiedDateTime ensures that no value is present for LastModifiedDateTime, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)